fluentverification/stamina-prism/README.md

 Prism and Stamina expect Git and Java to be installed.
 You will need sudo access to install these packages.
 On Ubuntu or other similar enviornments you can install them by running the following:

-``sudo apt-get update && sudo apt-get -y install openjdk-11-jre openjdk-11-jdk git``
+``sudo apt-get update && sudo apt-get -y install openjdk-11-jre openjdk-11-jdk git build-essential``

 Once the above pre-requisites are installed you can use the install script below or make prism and stamina manually.